NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Invited conference talks

+1. _Exploring and building the future of GW astronomy with GWverse_, Talk at the Global meeting of the GWVerse COST action, Lisbon/online [31/08/2021]
 1. _Gravitational wave cosmology: a new arena to test the dark universe_, Talk at Atelier de Physique Théorique des deux infinis, online [07/06/2021]
 1. _Cosmology with gravitational wave standard sirens: current results and future prospects_, Talk at PONT2020, online [10/12/2020]
 1. _Can LISA detect exoplanets?_, Talk at LISA Consortium meeting, Online event [21/07/2020]